jedisct1/libsodium/.github/ISSUE_TEMPLATE/suggestions.md

 Please do not post features requests directly.

-The starting point should be a discussion, after having checked the [roadmap](https://doc.libsodium.org/roadmap).
+The starting point should be a discussion, after having checked the roadmap: https://doc.libsodium.org/roadmap

-Suggestions should be raised as an "Ideas" [discussion](https://github.com/jedisct1/libsodium/discussions/).
+Suggestions should be raised as an "Ideas" discussion: https://github.com/jedisct1/libsodium/discussions

 We can then determine if the discussion needs to be escalated into a "planned change" or not.